ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

   (f builder).do { stmts }

 where ``f`` is some transformer on builders.
-It is no possible to be so succint with ``TypeClass.do``.
+It is not possible to be so succint with ``TypeClass.do``.

 Related work